shivannis/xandr-docs-public/xandr-docs/articles/monetize/monitoring.md

 title: Microsoft Monetize - Monitoring
 description: The article helps you to monitor and troubleshoot the line items all in one place.
-You can create, edit, monitor, and troubleshoot line items from a single view. ms.date: 10/28/2023 your line items all in one place.
-You can create, edit, monitor, and
+You can create, edit, monitor, and troubleshoot line items from a single view. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Monitoring